1. K-State home

 Your 4-H project is said to be completed after your 4-H records have been turned in.
 When records are done, you are ready to start the new 4-H year!

-new signTo allow 4-Hers more time to complete their project records, the due date is October 1.
+new signTo allow 4-Hers time to complete their project records, the due date is September 29.
 Club due dates may vary.
 Leaders will review your records.
 They may ask you to make additions/changes to better reflect your 4-H club and project involvement.
 This is an example of the 4-H way of "Making Your Best, Better".
 Records are due to your 4-H club leaders on or before October 1.
-Club leaders will turn records to the extension office by October 3.
+Club leaders will turn records to the extension office by September 29.

 You will find the form-fillable records pages below.
 Be sure to download the form to your device and save the file with your own unique name.